How to Potty Train a Stubborn Toddler

 Potty Training Tip #1: Research

 The first thing I did was search my mom groups on Facebook for advice.
-I am a huge fan of Babywise (see my post on how we used Babywise methods to get our daughter to sleep through the night at 8 weeks), and the Babywise Facebook groups are the most helpful mom groups I belong to on Facebook.
+I am a huge fan of Babywise (see my post on how we used Babywise methods to get our daughter to sleep through the night at 8 weeks), and the Babywise Facebook groups are some of the most helpful mom groups I belong to on Facebook.

 So, I sought out advice on the “Toddlerwise” group, and the overwhelming potty training method used was the method from the “Oh Crap” book.